-The MCP Database Server provides database access capabilities to Claude, allowing interaction with SQLite, SQL Server, PostgreSQL, and MySQL databases.
-This server enables Claude to execute SQL queries and perform database operations through the Model Context Protocol.
+The MCP Database Server provides a powerful way to give Claude access to various database systems including SQLite, SQL Server, PostgreSQL, and MySQL through the Model Context Protocol (MCP).
+This server acts as a bridge between Claude and your databases, allowing Claude to execute SQL queries and perform database operations.

-The easiest way to use this MCP server is by installing it globally:
+The easiest way to get started is by installing the package globally:

 npm install -g @executeautomation/database-server